BlaiseMoses01/BlaiseMoses01/README.md

 - 🏦 **SDET @ Fortune 200 Company**
   1. Lead development of scalable UI/API test suites using **Playwright**, **Gherkin**, and **TypeScript**.
   1. Build and Maintain CI/CD regression suites leveraging tools such as **GitLab** , **AWS Lambda** , and **AWS DynamoDB**
+  1. Onboard and provide technical training to junior SDET's

 ---